Friktion-Labs/entropy-explorer/docs/CommonParameters.md

 This is maybe the most common parameter people need to specify.

 This tells the command which RPC node to connect to, for requests and transactions.
-Mango provides a default URL for `mainnet` and `devnet` in the `ids.json` file but often people need or want to connect to a different one.
+Entropy provides a default URL for `mainnet` and `devnet` in the `ids.json` file but often people need or want to connect to a different one.

 For example, to switch to the public Solana endpoint you would specify:

 ```
 ---cluster-url https://api.mainnet-beta.solana.com
 ```